-54. A person who impersonates an adopted person, birth parent, adoptive parent, or other person having an interest in an adopted person in connection with any matter under this Act commits an offence and shall be liable upon conviction, to a fine not exceeding \$10,000, or to a term of imprisonment not exceeding 2 years, or to both.
+54. A person who impersonates an adopted person, birth parent, adoptive parent, or other person having an interest in an adopted person in connection with any matter under this Act commits an offence and is liable upon conviction, to a fine not exceeding \$10,000 or imprisonment for a term not exceeding 2 years or both.